ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 15, 1035:**

+In Quiz problems designated as "R code answer," you are NOT required to write code that is short, efficient or elegant.
+Just make it work.
+And remember, OMSI allows you to test your code, a vitally important feature.

 **April 15, 0955:**

 For some reason the Registrar's student roster site is down this morning.
 I noticed in the error messages I got from running